raffaelladevita/clas12-timeline/qa-physics/README.md

 # Physics QA Timeline Production

-Data monitoring tools for CLAS12 physics-level QA and [QADB](https://github.com/JeffersonLab/clas12-qadb) production
+Data monitoring tools for CLAS12 physics-level QA and [QADB](https://github.com/JeffersonLab/clas12-qadb) production.
+The QADB is produced by the physics timeline QA, typically only for a fully cooked dataset.
+The QADB is automatically produced from the physics QA, but it is _highly recommended_ to perform a "manual QA" afterward, by looking at the automatic QA results, cross checking with the experimental log book, and modifying the QADB accordingly.

+Physics QA features:

 * Tracks the electron trigger count, normalized by the Faraday cup charge
 * Monitors semi-inclusive spin asymmetries